karolvargas/karolvargas2/src/pages/SeniorThesisPDF/index.md

 prices to smaller suppliers thanks to licensing.
 Lets say hypothetically I want to ship 600 boxes of shoes from Miami to the Dominican Republic.

-Figure 1.2: Increasing demand for Freight Forwarders as reported by US Department of Transportation

 The first step if I was placing this order with LSP Cargo would be to either make a phone call to a cargo agent or send an email directly to a cargo agent that I would